-The Tenderloin Merchant and Property Owner’s Association gives Tenderloin business owners a new voice.
-Ours is the first and only Merchant and Property Owner’s Association representing the entire diverse Tenderloin community.
-Our membership reflects the diversity of Tenderloin businesses -- Asian, Arab, and Hispanic -- and has a majority of Board positions filled by women.
+The Tenderloin Merchant and Property Owner’s Association (TMA) gives Tenderloin business owners a new voice.
+Ours is the first and only Merchant and Property Owner’s Association representing the entire Tenderloin community.
+TMA’s membership reflects the diversity of the Tenderloin including its many immigrant owned businesses.

 Some brief history into the Tenderloin.